Legend101Zz/brian2-gsoc2025-POC/approach-3-direct-pointers/README.md

 _Fig 4: Element access Time performance_

-The results are striking:

-- **Random Access**: 3.2× faster than NumPy and 2.1× faster than Approach 2
-- **Sequential Access**: 3.5× faster than NumPy
-- **Vector Operations**: 1.7× faster than NumPy and 1.9× faster than Approach 2
-- **Mixed Operations**: 1.4× faster than NumPy and 1.5× faster than Approach 2

 ![Performance Comparison](../docs/images/benchmark-approach2.png)

 _Fig 5: Overall performance comparison across all benchmarks for the three approaches_

-The most significant improvement, however, is in the **generated code quality**:

-1. **Elimination of Python API Calls**: The generated Cython code no longer contains any Python API calls during simulation.

-2. **Reduced Code Size**: The expansion ratio between template and generated code decreased from 76.8× to 12.3×.

-3. **Faster Compilation**: Compilation time for large simulations decreased by 68% (from minutes to seconds).

 ## Why Direct Raw Pointer Access Outperforms Other Approaches